 - The National Physical Science Consortium Fellowships (NPSC)

-- The Hertz Fellowship (this one is extremely competitive)
+- The Hertz Fellowship

 - The GEM Fellowship Program for students from underrepresented minority groups